satrojan/blog/docs/_posts/2018-10-10-Neural_Network_Blog.md

 layout: post
 title: Conceptual Neural Network
 ---
 Neural networks are currently the frontier for data science.
 Exploring and understanding neural nets are going to be critical for the future.
-Even today Neural Networks power devices in our homer such as Amazon's Alexa.
+Even today neural networks power devices in our homer such as Amazon's Alexa.
 These uses will continue to expand and propagate through our lives and future.

-In my attempt to learn more about Neural Networks I came across the following [article](http://neuralnetworksanddeeplearning.com/chap4.html) By Michael Nielsen that did a very good job of describing the basics of neural networks in a mathematical way.
+In my attempt to learn more about neural networks I came across the following [article](http://neuralnetworksanddeeplearning.com/chap4.html) by Michael Nielsen that did a very good job of describing the basics of neural networks in a mathematical way.
 I decided to take a more programmatical approach and attempt to code the solution in python.

 To begin we are going to be modeling a single input neural network with five hidden nodes following the function